Zildj1an/Machine-Learning-Classifiers/README.md

 * For sparse data (like the text I used in https://github.com/Zildj1an/Machine-Learning-Classifiers/blob/master/sparse.py), K-Neighbors is NOT suitable and I suggest Linear SVC or Multinomial-NB.Other good option for low-dimensional text data would be Naive Bayes

 * I have tested both situations with the data in csv format and uploaded the reports: https://github.com/Zildj1an/Machine-Learning-Classifiers/tree/master/report.

+# Significance and P-Value
+Having better report results is not always caused by a better model, but could be just a coincidence.
+Therefore, it is interesting to discuss the \textbf{significance} of those differences between estimators, computing the P-Value.
+Since the data is formed by dependent and paired samples I used \textbf{McNemar's test} in an R script (after obatining the desired column with significance.py)